XoanOuteiro/tea/README.md

 | genmaicha | General tools for DNS enumeration and subdomain discovery, mostly passive methodologies |
 | gyokuro | Web-Recon, includes crawling tools, fuzzers, DNS recon and Subdomain enum tools |
 | hojicha | General tools for host-pentesting on local networks |

+## Creating flavors
+Simply create a folder under ~/.tea/flavors/ with your desired flavor name, then, add a Dockerfile using Sencha's flavor dockerfile as a base and add tools and configurations as needed.
+You may also add a description.txt file to be displayed when using the flavors listing.